 Of course, all foods last for a shorter period of time if they are not stored properly.
-But, like a lot of other sweets, it usually has a best by date which is simply the last day a manufacturer will vouch for its optimal quality and flavor, not its safety.
+But, like a lot of other sweets there is usually a "best by date" which is simply the last day that a manufacturer will vouch for optimal quality and flavor, not safety.
 Because of this distinction you may use your cocoa even after its best by date has lapsed.
 Unopened containers of cocoa will remain fresh for slightly longer than opened ones, but since the definition of bad is very relative with this delicate powder the table is presented as such.

 If the cocoa has remained dry and looks fine, then your sense of taste is the best way to tell if it is still good.
 When cocoa is no longer good, the chocolate taste in the powder disappears.
 If your cocoa has gone bad, check our chocolate substitute page for ideas on what to use in your recipe instead.